beegee-tokyo/WisBlock-Sensor-For-LoRaWAN/README.md

 This is a new approach for WisBlock.
 It scans the I2C bus and Serial to detect which WisBlock modules are attached to the WisBlock base and creates an LoRaWAN payload in Cayenne LPP with the data of the found modules.
 ### _REMARK_
-This firmware is using the [WisBlock API](https://github.com/beegee-tokyo/WisBlock-API) ⤴️ which helps to create low power consumption application and taking the load to handle communications from your shoulder.
+This firmware is using the [WisBlock API V2](https://github.com/beegee-tokyo/WisBlock-API-V2) ⤴️ which helps to create low power consumption application and taking the load to handle communications from your shoulder.
+WisBlock-API-V2 is a new version of the WisBlock API that has an AT command interface that is compatible with RAK's RUI3 AT command interface.

 This code can be used without changes for
 | Kit/Solution | Setup Guide |